wikthewiz/gs/README.md

 gs
 ==

-A language for scrpting GDB commands
+A language for scripting GDB commands